National Human Rights Commission (Mexico): Presidents of the CNDH

 Presidents of the CNDH were originally designated by the President of the Republic.
 Since 1999 the President of the CNDH has been appointed by the Senate.

 The President of the National Human Rights Commission exercises the legal representation of the Agency and is responsible for formulating the general guidelines for administrative activities and issuing specific measures deemed appropriate for the best performance of the agency's functions.
 To be President of the National Human Rights Commission, one must be Mexican by birth, in full exercise of their political and civil rights, be over 35 years old, have a good reputation, and not have been convicted for a crime that deserves jail time.
-In the exercise of their They may not hold any other position, employment, or commission in the federal government, the states, municipalities, in private organizations, or in the performance of their profession, except for academic activities.
+While in office, they may not hold any other position, employment, or commission in the federal government, the states, municipalities, in private organizations, or in the performance of their profession, except for academic activities.

 The Presidents of the CNDH to date have been:

-Border Controversy 2006
+Border controversy in 2006

 In January 2006 the CNDH, in collaboration with the US-based Humane Borders, planned to distribute 70,000 border maps to aid immigrants attempting to cross the US–Mexico border illegally.
 This action was cause for serious concern in the US government, especially in the department of Homeland Security.
 The CNDH eventually, in response to allegations that such maps would also lead anti-illegal immigration groups such as the Minuteman Project to common border crossings, dropped the program.

 While Humane Borders and the CNDH were attempting to distribute the maps in an effort to prevent the hundreds of injuries and deaths that occur along the border every year, many groups within the United States objected to this as an attempt to encourage undocumented immigration.
 Human rights and humanitarian aid groups claimed that the maps were not meant to encourage new immigration but were instead meant to ensure the safety of those individuals that would normally cross the border without a map.

 The maps, which are still available digitally for download, plot out the placement of rescue beacons and water stations along popular migrant paths.
 They also map out the high number of recorded deaths to visually show how the waters stations help mitigate the loss of life.
 Along with the maps, the organization also created migrant warning posters titled "Don't Do It!
 It's Hard!
 There's Not Enough Water!", which are widely distributed along the Mexican side of the border.
 These posters, aimed at prospective migrants, highlight in stark terms the dangers of illegal crossings on foot through the desert, despite what smugglers might tell them.
 The posters give the estimated walking times from entry points and also mark the sites of water stations and recorded deaths.